 Now Reading

-No, Christian Nationalism Isn’t Just Loving God and Country.
+No, Christian Nationalism Isn’t Just Loving God and Country

-No, Christian Nationalism Isn’t Just Loving God and Country.
+No, Christian Nationalism Isn’t Just Loving God and Country

 “Christian Nationalism is not the same thing as patriotism or being patriotic,” Amanda Tyler told us in 2018.
 “I am a patriot.
 We can be patriotic and still understand that we don’t need to minimize our religious convictions or somehow make those fit into a particular political affiliation or nationalistic affiliation.”

-Tyler is the executive director of the Baptist Joint Committee, and she has helped mobilize a diverse group of Christians to take on Christian Nationalism.
-According to her, combatting Christian Nationalism isn’t just good for democracy — it’s good for the Church too.
-“Whenever the state gets too cozy with Christianity, Christianity is the one that gets compromised,” she says.
+“Whenever the state gets too cozy with Christianity, Christianity is the one that gets compromised,” she said.
 “Our radical Christian values are not in line with the powers and principalities of this state.
 Jesus taught us that we are citizens of two kingdoms, an earthly kingdom ruled by our governments and God’s kingdom.
 We have to work out what we render to which kingdom.”

 View Comments (0)